treble37/rsocialize/README.md

 #Rsocialize v0.0.1 - What's working?

 This is a "beta" release.
 There's been some minimal testing with rspec.
 In the current version, I have examples 1,2,3,5 and 6 from the sharrre plugin working in Rails.
-I am working on letting users add their own custom css and specify their own sharrre options to use different buttons than the ones given in examples 1,2,3,5,6.
+Users can use their own custom css and specify their own sharrre options to use different buttons than the ones given in examples 1,2,3,5,6.

 #Rails compatibility